Skip to content

 }

-This should take care of all <p> elements without needing to further style them excplicitly.
+This should take care of all <p> elements without needing to further style them explicitly.

 Section Headings <h1>, <h2> ..

-Section headings are of major importance since they got used often and important for keeping an overview. !!!
+Section headings are of major importance since they got used often and are important for keeping an overview.

 h1, h2, h3, h4, h5, h6 {